 What is an industrial embedded PC system?

 An industrial embedded PC is basically any specialized x86 automation box PC-based computing-platform implemented as part of a bigger device, intelligent system or-installation Embedded computers go by a number of names (Gateway, Controller, Box PC, Industrial PC).
 They are designed for maximizing manufacturing productivity and efficiency in industrial applications.

-While a commercial computer is built with the notion that it will be disposed of eventually, an Industrial computer system is built to-last for an longer period of time, and under more abuse.
+While a commercial computer is built with the notion that it will be disposed of eventually, an Industrial computer system is built-to-last for a longer period of time, and under more abuse.
 Featuring compact design, PCIe expansion capability, and flexible I/O selections, embedded box PCs meet many challenging configurations and specifications required by virtually all industrial automation applications.
-And while your regular commercial PC needs to be treated fairly delicately, industrial embedded PCs are designed to endure the harshest climates, work treatment and environments.
+And, while your regular commercial PC needs to be treated fairly delicately, industrial embedded PCs are designed to endure the harshest climates, work treatment, and environments.
 Depending on the type you use, Embedded PCs may be used in water, dusty areas, in extremely hot and cold temperatures, or even withstand being handled roughly or dropped.